mbgulden/your-hawaii-guide/src/pages/index.md

         activities for every taste and experience level.
 No matter if you venture on your own or are a beginner looking for a guide, you’ll find some great tips on our site that will get you what you need.
-    - image: /img/tutorials.png
+    - image: /static/img/app.png
       text: >
-        Love a great cup of coffee, but never knew how to make one?
-Bought a fancy new Chemex but have no clue how to use it?
+        Would you love a great Hawaii adventure, but don't know where to start?
+        Bought a fancy new kayak but have no clue how to use it or where to go?
         Don't worry, we’re here to help.
-You can schedule a custom 1-on-1 consultation with our baristas to learn anything you want to know about coffee roasting and brewing.
+You can check out our custom guides to learn anything you want to know about kayaking in Hawaii and all that.
-        Email us or call the store for details.
+        Email us or call us for details.
-    - image: /img/meeting-space.png
+    - image: /static/img/rentals.png
-      text: >
+      text: >-
-        We believe that good coffee has the power to bring people together.
+        We believe that sharing our aloha has the power to bring people together.
+That’s why we decided to create our helpful website where you can learn about Hawaii and all that it has to offer.
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
-All of the artwork on display there is for sale.
-The full price you pay goes to the artist.
   heading: What we offer
   description: >-
     Hawaii is the ultimate spot for adventure lovers who want to learn about the